 Finally, working remotely has advantages for attracting talent.
 At Pierpoint many employees were drawn to the opportunity to work from home — it’s what many people want.
 In addition, a remote arrangement instantly expands your sourcing pool.
 You can engage highly talented people from just about anywhere.

-Please contact us if we can help you improve your remote talent acquisition results.
+Please contact one of our solutions experts if we can help you improve your remote talent acquisition results.